Get insider access

 Wi-Fi Support Yes (2.4 GHz, 5 GHz)

 The TV has HDMI 2.1 bandwidth on HDMI ports 3 and 4, with both supporting up to 4k @ 144Hz.
-Unfortunately, HDMI 3 is the eARC port, so you lose one HDMI 2.1 port when you plug a soundbar into the TV.
+Unfortunately, HDMI 3 is the eARC port, so you lose one HDMI 2.1 port when you plug in a soundbar.
 It has an ATSC 3.0 TV tuner, so it streams 4k content over-the-air.
 Its wireless tuner supports the Wi-Fi 6E standard, so it can use the 6GHz spectrum with compatible devices.

 Inputs